alanclarke/batch-stream-csv/README.md

 Process large CSV files in batches without backpressure

-The CSV is streamed in batches and the stream is paused while you perform async operations on each batch to prevent backpressure building up.
+The CSV is streamed in batches and the stream is paused while you perform async operations on each batch to prevent backpressure building up

 Uses [`csv-parser`](https://github.com/mafintosh/csv-parser) under the hood